To start you off, this article will discuss three fundamental tai chi moves and what they do to guide you on your new adventure.

 - Picking fruit: stand with feet apart as you reach upward.

-After warm-up, try these three tai chi moves;
+After warm-up, try these three tai chi moves (or even the 10 form movements);

 1. Part the horse mane